Ledger-Donjon/armagnac/README.md

 - All exceptions are considered WFI wakeup events.
 - No global monitor is implemented, synchronization and semaphores accross multiple processors cannot be emulated.

-### Unimplemented instructions for ArmV7-M

-Here is a list of instructions that are not implemented yet for ArmV7-M archiecture version.
-Unimplemented instructions will raise an error during execution.

-- PLD: Preload Data
-- PLI: Preload Instruction

 ### Unimplemented instructions for ArmV7E-M